 Here are some common knowledge and lesser known facts about intervertebral herniations in the cervical spine:

 Cervical discs are smaller and thinner than discs in the rest of the spine.

 Cervical discs desiccate quickly, due to decreased mass.

 Most cervical disc degeneration is universal and expected.

 Cervical discs can occasionally compress spinal nerve roots, causing a pinched nerve.

-Cervical Herniated Disc Assistance
+Cervical Spinal Disc Herniation

 A herniated disc in the neck is certainly a big worry for any diagnosed patient.
 The neck is a sensitive and vital region responsible for fulfilling the mobility requirements of the head.
 It is also a crucial nerve center serving the neurological needs of the entire upper body.
 Any patient who receives a diagnosis of a herniated or degenerated cervical disc is sure to experience a considerable nocebo effect.

 Regardless of the location of a herniated disc, it is important to remember that disc conditions rarely cause lasting pain.
 While some traumatic disc injuries might create acute pain in the neck, shoulders and arms, these symptoms will typically go away all by themselves within 2 to 8 weeks.

 Chronic neck pain which is blamed on a herniated or degenerated disc is commonly misdiagnosed and might actually be due to some other source, such as ischemia.
 The best recommendation for chronic neck pain is make sure the diagnosis is correct before pursuing any treatment.
 If you are not convinced of the diagnostic validity, then it may be prudent to try knowledge therapy first, since there is no significant cost and no risk.